Ben-Janes-2003/Booking-App/README.md

 ---
 ## Deployment

 This app is set up for continuous deployment on **AWS Amplify**.
-Any push to the `main` branch will automatically trigger a new build and deploy the latest version to the live URL.
+Any push to the `master` branch will automatically trigger a new build and deploy the latest version to the live URL.